caitroach/pneumonia-detection/README.md

 It seems simple, but think about it: we aren't born knowing what triangles are.
 We learned in early childhood that this shape 🔺 is associated with the label "triangle", and we've seen thousands of triangles throughout our lives.
 By that process, we learned that triangles have key characteristics that other shapes do not.
 Even though triangles come in all shapes and colours, we can identify them through their key features.

-Machine learning is very much similar.
-If you wanted to teach your computer what a triangle is, you'd collect dozens of triangle shapes, associate them with the label TRIANGLE, and show them to your program one by one, testing how well it knows its shapes.
-Over time, much like a human, your computer learns the characteristics of the shape, and is able to generalize them to shapes it's never seen before.
+Machine learning is very similar!
+Here's how it works:
+- You collect training data (like lots of triangle shapes)
+- You let the model learn key features, geenralizing from that data
+- Like a proud parent, you let it run free, classifying triangles and other shapes it's never seen before.
+Great success!

 That's where the "neural" in "neural network" comes from - we're using tech to mimic how our brains process information.
 The "convolution" in "convolutional neural network" (CNN) means that our image goes through little filters, making it easier for our model to detect meaningful patterns in the data and inform its learning.
 Rather than looking at each pixel individually, the computer looks at small sections of the image at a time, combining information to make its guesses.
 This convolution calculation helps the program understand the images we're showing it.
 Here's a more comprehensive look at image classification using CNNs via [AlmaBetter](https://www.almabetter.com/bytes/articles/convolutional-neural-networks):
 ![tweety](https://github.com/user-attachments/assets/a361b3c4-4875-4b49-a645-b8bfc24bb172)